gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 The `deferred_code` value is not utilized for polling.
 This allows the OP to apply the same security considerations to the `deferred_code` as are applied to authorization codes, as described in [@!RFC6819, section 4.4.1] and [@!RFC9700].

-All interactions with the OP SHOULD be secured using Demonstration of Proof-of-Possession (DPoP).
+All interactions with the OP SHOULD be secured using Demonstration of Proof-of-Possession (DPoP) [@!RFC9449].
 When a DPoP proof is presented in the Deferred Code Exchange Request, subsequent interactions between the OP and RP that are related to the same Authentication Process MUST be bound to the same public key.

 ## Deferred Code Exchange Request